 At Barnes-Jewish Hospital, we are committed to providing equitable health care for our LGBTQ+ patients and their families.
 To ensure an affirming, inclusive and patient-centered experience, our hospital offers on-going LGBTQ+ patient care and cultural competency training to staff, and is committed to living up to our mission of providing exceptional care to all people.
 This commitment is also backed by our patient rights and responsibilities, which states our support for patients’ rights to care and visitation without discrimination based on sexual orientation or gender identity.
-Due to our efforts, we are proud to be consistently recognized as a top performer for LGBTQ Healthcare Equality by the Human Rights Campaign (HRC).
+Due to our efforts, we are proud to be recognized as a “Leader in LGBTQ Healthcare Equality” for receiving a score of 100 on the Human Rights Campaign’s (HRC) Healthcare Equality Index.

 LGBTQ+ Health Disparities & Common Health Issues

 LGBTQ+ people experience many of the same diseases and conditions that are prevalent in the broader society, however many of these diseases and conditions affect the LGBTQ+ disproportionately.
 Lack of inclusive, affirming or informed health care, and minority stressors contributes to many of these health disparities:

 - higher rates of sexual transmitted diseases (STDs) including HIV/AIDs

 - lower rates of mammography and Pap smear screenings (methods of preventative care for cancer)

 - higher rates of tobacco, alcohol, and other drug use (contributes to heart disease)

 - higher rates of unhealthy weight control/perception

 - higher rates of depression, anxiety, and suicide